novalic/extract-nes-graphics/README.md

 - ***Python=3.5***
 - ***pypng=0.0.18*** Great .png image manipulation package.
 Simple and quick to understand.
 - ***numpy=1.13.3*** Some complex operations become really simple.
 - ***Tkinter*** A really simple and powerful package to build GUIs quickly.
+(Should already be included in your Python 3 installation).

 ## To do

-- Might add executables for Windows and Linux.
+- Might add executables for Windows and Linux using [Packer](https://github.com/hashicorp/packer).
-- A HELP screen will be implemented inside the program some day.
+- A HELP screen might be implemented inside the program some day.